odriverobotics/ODrive/docs/can-protocol.rst

     * These messages are call & response.
 The Master node sends a message with the RTR bit set, and the axis responds with the same ID and specified payload.
     * These CANOpen messages are reserved to avoid bus collisions with CANOpen devices.
 They are not used by CAN Simple.
     * These messages can be sent to either address on a given ODrive board.
+	* You must send a valid GPIO pin number in the first byte to recieve coreect ADC voltage feedback.
+Since you're both sending and receiving data the RTR bit must be set to false.

 Cyclic Messages